Melungeon

-Melungeon (/məˈlʌndʒən/ mə-LUN-jən) (sometimes also spelled Malungean, Melangean, Melungean, Melungin) was a slur historically applied to individuals and families of mixed-race ancestry with roots in colonial Virginia, Tennessee, and North Carolina who were primarily descended from free people of color and white settlers.
+Melungeon (/məˈlʌndʒən/ mə-LUN-jən) (sometimes also spelled Malungean, Melangean, Melungean, Melungin) is a reclaimed term historically applied to mixed-race individuals and families and their predominately white descendants with roots in colonial Virginia, Tennessee, Kentucky, and North Carolina who were primarily descended from early European and African interracial relationships.
 In the late 20th century, the term was reclaimed by descendants of these families, especially in southern Appalachia.
-Despite this mixed heritage, many modern Melungeons pass as white, as did many of their ancestors.